 Insect Repellant

-Central America has year round warm weather and lots of rain so in other words, breeding ground for mosquitos.
-They love to hand around forests, ponds, lagoons, or anywhere with still water.
-We’d recommend to pack a bottle of insect repellant that has DEET in it so you’ll scare away those annoying biting demons.
-And in a worst case scenario and it reduces the chances of Dengue Fever — although it’s rare in Central America.
-Just keep in mind that DEET can destroy plastics so mind your sunglasses or camera when applying.
+Central America has year-round warm weather and lots of rain, so it is a breeding ground for mosquitos.
+They love to hang around forests, ponds, lagoons, or anywhere with still water.
+We recommend packing a bottle of insect repellant with DEET in it so you’ll scare away those annoying biting demons.
+Remember that DEET can destroy plastics, so mind your sunglasses or camera when applying.

 Sunscreen

 Skin cancer is for real!
-Don’t forget your SPF when traveling to the around Central America as you’re close to the Equator.
-We recommend ordering some online before leaving the house as you will find much higher prices in Central America.
+Because Central America is close to the Equator, remember your SPF when traveling there.
+We recommend ordering some online before leaving the house, as you will find much higher prices in Central America.

-We highly recommend getting an eco friendly sun cream that does not contain harmful chemicals.
-They’re mineral based and usually only cost a few dollars more to help protect our oceans.
-If you’re not going to swim in the ocean just go with a reliable name brand — granted run off often still ends in our oceans.
+We highly recommend getting eco-friendly sun cream that does not contain harmful chemicals.
+These creams are mineral-based and usually only cost a few dollars more to help protect our oceans.
+If you’re not going to swim in the ocean, just go with a reliable name brand—granted, runoff often still ends in our oceans.

 Hand Sanitizer

-Walking around and taking part in everyday activities in Central America can get pretty dirty.
-It became a reoccurring theme to find hand soap nowhere.
-You can’t go wrong bringing some hand sanitizer and baby wipes in your bag — consider it a travel essential anywhere you go.
+Walking around and participating in everyday activities in Central America can get pretty dirty.
+It became a recurring theme to find hand soap nowhere.
+You can’t go wrong bringing some hand sanitizer and baby wipes in your bag—consider it a travel essential anywhere you go.

 Binoculars

-If you’re going on a jungle trek in Manuel Antonio or Corcovado National Park a pair of binoculars will certainly help you see wildlife better.
-Binoculars offer you the chance to view wildlife much better than your bare eye – and you’ll likely be seeing lots of wildlife in Central America.
+If you’re going on a jungle trek in Manuel Antonio or Corcovado National Park, a pair of binoculars will help you see wildlife better.
+Binoculars offer you the chance to view wildlife much better than your bare eye – and you’ll likely see lots of wildlife in Central America.

 Yoga Mat

-Manduka makes a lightweight travel yoga that we now use for travel.
-It’s not as robust as a normal yoga mat so it can be painful on hard surfaces.
+Manduka makes a lightweight travel yoga mat that we now use.
+It’s not as robust as a normal yoga mat, so it can be painful on hard surfaces.
 However, we like it on soft carpet, the beach, a towel, or over a yoga studio’s public mats for a more hygienic experience.

 Headlamp